Donate Online: Our online donation process is easy and secure.

 Donate Auction Items: Examples include: products, services, vacation rentals, trip packages, gift certificates for products, services, or dinners out, or gift baskets with themed items.

-Business Sponsorships: Sponsor Bowl for Kids’ Sake, New Parent Services and Families First events.
+Business Sponsorships: Sponsor Bowl for Kids’ Sake or other events.

 There are a lot of good causes you could help.
 Here are some reasons why The Next Door is a good choice for your giving.